Revan369/web-api-code-quiz/README.md

 ## Known Issues

 - **Incomplete Functionality**: Please note that the quiz is not completely finished.
-Certain features or interactions may be missing or need refinement.
+Certain features including the highscores page have yet to be implemented

 ## Future Enhancements